 Event planning and fundraising is our mission

-Powered by Professionals is a fundraising and event planning firm helping non-profit organizations to not only raise more money, but build a sustainable volunteer and donor community in any city.
+Powered by Professionals is a non-profit fundraising and event planning firm helping non-profit organizations to not only raise more money, but build a sustainable volunteer and donor community in any city.
 We have a personal, hands-on approach that utilizes business ideology to achieve the greatest results for your cause.

 PBP brings sound business practices to the charity event planning arena and, in so doing, the company has built an excellent reputation in the New York City area for producing stellar events in the charity space.

 Our passion is helping those who help others.
 We have over a decade of event planning and management experience for non-profit organizations.
 We are a leader when it comes to fundraising for nonprofits.

 The real value in partnering with PBP is our unique approach to identifying and working with individuals (board members, honorees, committee members, etc.) passionate about a cause to help them turn their personal relationships into fundraising relationships around a special event.

 See how PBP can help youmake the most out of your next event.